 Things To Do

-Two large fossil skeletons in front of a wall and windows.
+Two large fossil skeletons stand in front of a wall and windows.
 Artificial brown grassy plant in foreground.

 The visitor center exhibits Miocene Epoch mammals and the James Cook Collection of Lakota artifacts.
 Speak with a ranger to learn about our trails!